Select and configure from 36 rules in 6 categories

 EMC Adviser EX

 Are you looking for a tool that enables you to meet the EMC requirements for your products?
-Then EMC-Adviser EX is exactly the right solution for you!
-Using EMC Adviser speeds up the identification of EMC problems in an early design phase with reduced effort compared to manual checks.
+Then EMC Adviser EX is exactly the right solution for you!
+Using EMC Adviser speeds up the identification of EMC issues in an early design phase with reduced effort compared to manual checks.

 Cross-probe and highlight within the design